KonVision/docs/content/en/introduction.md

 ### Get Configuration Files
 With the `getConfigs` Command, you can get your configuration files for [ShareX](https://getsharex.com/) or [ShareNix](https://github.com/Francesco149/sharenix).

 Simply click on the button, you want config files for.
-Your files should be sended to you via DM.
+Your files should be sent to you via DM.

 <img alt="GetConfigs Command Preview" src="https://i.imgur.com/ashXesY.png">